Banner Image

 Blog Category Image

-In our hyperconnected digital world, the reputation of a company can be the strongest asset to the biggest crippling liability.
+In our hyperconnected digital world, the reputation of a company can be the strongest asset or the most significant crippling liability.
 The internet democratizes information, empowering consumers to shape narratives via consumer reviews, social media posts, and online forums, and giving brand equity a real ebb and flow.
 A single tweet can go viral with the story of a brand that has lasted for years, while a wave of positive publicity can elevate a business overnight.
-That's where Online Reputation Management (ORM) comes in a strategic effort to monitor, protect, and enhance the image of a brand in the digital realm.
+That's where Online Reputation Management (ORM) comes in as a strategic effort to monitor, protect, and enhance the image of a brand in the digital realm.
 Still, ORM does not work in isolation.
 ORM has to be complemented by robust Consumer Public Relations (CPR) for real success.
 These two together are not just helpful; they are must-haves.
 Let's look deeper into why.

 The Digital Age: A Double-Edged Sword: